RenderKit/ospray/README.md

 ### Manual Device Instantiation

-The second method of initialization is to explicitly create the device yourself, and possibly set parameters.
+The second method of initialization is to explicitly create the device and possibly set parameters.
 This method looks almost identical to how other [objects](#objects) are created and used by OSPRay (described in later sections).
 The first step is to create the device with

 ``` {.cpp}
 OSPDevice ospNewDevice(const char *type);
 ```

 where the `type` string maps to a specific device implementation.
-OSPRay always provides the “`default`” device, which maps to a local CPU rendering device.
-If it is enabled in the build, you can also use “`mpi`” to access the MPI multi-node rendering device (see [Parallel Rendering with MPI](#parallel-rendering-with-mpi) section for more information).
+OSPRay always provides the “`default`” device, which maps to a fast, local CPU implementation.
+Other devices can also be added through additional modules, such as distributed MPI device implementations.

 Once a device is created, you can call

 ``` {.cpp}
 void ospDeviceSet1i(OSPDevice, const char *id, int val);